zrock-intern/Wine-quality-prediction/README.md

 ## To get Internship

-You can check out other details in our website to register internship [REgister Now](https://www.zrock.in/internship).
+You can check out other details in our website to register internship [Register Now](https://www.zrock.in/internship).